Laxman Bag - The Giant Killer

 The outgoing Odisha CM was first elected to the 11th Lok Sabha in the by-election from Aska Parliamentary Constituency in 1998.
 Since then, he continued to remain undefeated.

-Laxman Bag, who polled 90,594 votes against Patnaik’s 74,273 votes, won by a margin of 16321 votes.
+Laxman Bag, who polled 90,876votes against Patnaik’s 74,532 votes, won by a margin of 16344 votes.
 In 2019 too, Bag had lost to Santosh Singh Saluja by a slender margin of 128 votes from Kantabanji Assembly Constituency.

 As per his self-sworn affidavit submitted at the time of filing nomination, the 48-year-old Bag has declared that he has passed 10th class from the National Institute of Open Schooling Allahabad in 2013 and his profession is farming.